 The Chelan area of the Okanogan-Wenatchee National Forest contains many different and popular hiking trails to choose from, including the Lakeshore Trail and the Chelan Summit Trail.
 These trails offer hikers scenic views of Lake Chelan and the surrounding mountains.

-Where Is The Okanogan-Wenatchee National Forest Located On A Map?
+Where Is the Okanogan-Wenatchee National Forest Located on a Map?

-Other Activities In The Okanogan-Wenatchee National Forest
+Other Activities in the Okanogan-Wenatchee National Forest

 There are also plenty of camping opportunities in the Okanogen-Wenatchee National Forest.
 While a hike can get you up close and personal with nature and wildlife in the forest, camping can further enhance that experience and help you feel one with nature.
 A camping experience will ensure you experience the forest to its fullest.
-With over 140 campgrounds and picnic areas available, you can have your pick on the location of the campsite and fully immerse yourself in nature.
+With more than 140 campgrounds and picnic areas available, you can have your pick on the location of the campsite and fully immerse yourself in nature.

 If hiking and camping aren’t your things, don’t worry.
 There are plenty of other activities that can keep you entertained for hours!
 If you prefer water sports, try your hand at swimming or boating in the forest.
 For those looking for a bit more of a thrill, waterskiing is also available in the Naches Ranger District of the forest.

 If you want to explore the Okanogan-Wenatchee National Forest in the winter, there are a lot of winter sports to try your hand at, including sledding, skiing, snowboarding, snowmobiling, and even snowshoeing.